gudmar/BrickGameI/planning/ForTomorrow.md

   - Make points count
   - Make level increase
   - Make codes work
-  - Enemy tanks should not appear each clock tick, but once per a few
+  + Enemy tanks should not appear each clock tick, but once per a few
   - Fix speed: onSpeed move should be faster, not onSpeed events should be slower
   - Tanks should appear in random positions, not starting from the same list index
+  - Enemy tanks should be randomly rotated when appear
   - Player default position shoud be available for enemy tanks, but palyer default
-  - Player default position moved more to center
+  + Player default position moved more to center